Dreamcast Collection

 Dreamcast Collection is a video game compilation developed and published by Sega for the Xbox 360 and Microsoft Windows.
+When first released in 2011, it included four of the bestselling Dreamcast games: Space Channel 5: Part 2, Sonic Adventure, Sega Bass Fishing, and Crazy Taxi.
+The Windows version was updated to include Jet Set Radio and NiGHTS into Dreams in 2016, and Sonic Adventure 2 in 2020.

-A PlayStation 3 version was planned but was scrapped for unknown reasons.
-The original compilation included four of the best-selling video games for the Dreamcast.
-Although each of the games by themselves all received positive reviews, the original compilation received mostly mixed to negative reviews and was heavily criticized for the compilation's game selection.
-The 2016 version (which includes three additional best-sellers) was met with positive reviews.
+Each game included is a remastered version of its original release.
+The original compilation received mostly mixed to negative reviews and was criticized for its game selection.
+The 2016 release was met with a larger positive reception, particularly for the inclusion and remaster of Jet Set Radio.

-Games
+Games and content

 The original collection includes four games from the Dreamcast: three which were also part of the Sega All Stars budget range, plus Space Channel 5: Part 2, released simultaneously for the Dreamcast and PlayStation 2 in Japan, then later released exclusively for the PlayStation 2 outside of Japan.
 All games released in the bundle are available for purchase separately on the Xbox Live Arcade, PlayStation Network and Steam.
-A retail release was originally listed for release on the PlayStation 3 but it was put on hold.
+A retail release for PlayStation 3 was seemingly planned but never released.

-Dreamcast Collection was later reissued on July 22, 2016 for Steam, adding two games (NiGHTS into Dreams and Jet Set Radio), which are a part of the Sega Heritage Collection.
+Dreamcast Collection was later reissued on July 22, 2016 for Steam, adding two games (NiGHTS into Dreams and Jet Set Radio, despite the former being originally a Sega Saturn game), which are a part of the Sega Heritage Collection.
 It was updated once again on April 7, 2020 to include Sonic Adventure 2, which completes the collection.
-The games can be purchased either collectively or individually on Steam.
+The games could be purchased either collectively or individually on Steam until their removal on December 6, 2024.
+The extended cuts of Sonic Adventure and its sequel (released as Sonic Adventure DX: Director's Cut and Sonic Adventure 2: Battle, respectively) are included as DLC content for Microsoft Windows.
+DX is also available for the Xbox 360, and replaces the original game upon download.

 List of games

 Reception

-Dreamcast Collection has received mostly "mixed to negative" reviews from critics, until the 2015 release for PC.
+Dreamcast Collection has received mostly "mixed to negative" reviews from critics, until the 2016 release for PC.
 Metacritic gave the Xbox 360 version an average score of 53 out of 100, while IGN gave the game a 5 out of 10, writing, "SEGA's history deserves better.
 And so do you."
 Eurogamer gave the game a positive review, scoring it a three out of five stars.